 The process of investigation and penalties which will be applied can be reviewed in the Assessment Handbook.
-If an allegation is found to be proven then the appropriate penalty will be implemented as set out below: In the case of a single offence of unfair means in an undergraduate or postgraduate assessment:
+If an allegation is found to be proven then the appropriate penalty will be implemented as set out in the Assessment Handbook.

-• the appropriate penalty will be 0% for the element of assessment, and an overall fail for the module (whether or not the resulting numeric average mark is above or below the minimum pass mark).
-The affected element of the assessment must be resubmitted to the required standard.
-The mark for the module following resubmission will be restricted to the minimum pass mark.
-Where unfair means is detected for the first time on a reassessment for an already failed module, no further reassessment for the module will be permitted, and the appropriate fail grade will be awarded.
-In the event of a repeat offence of unfair means (irrespective of whether the repeat offence involves the same form of unfair means) on the same or any other module within the course: • the appropriate penalty will be 0% for the module with no opportunity for re-assessment.
-This penalty does not preclude you being able to retake the module in a subsequent year.
 The penalties will apply if you transfer from one UCLan course to another during your period of study and module credits gained on the former course are transferred to the current course.
 Contact the Students' Union Advice and Representation Centre by emailing: suadvice@uclan.ac.uk for support and guidance.
 7.7 Appeals against assessment board decisions If you consider that you have a reason to appeal against an assessment board decision, please bear in mind that your reasons must fall within the grounds specified in the University Academic Regulations: Section I. You cannot appeal simply because you disagree with the mark given.
-The specified grounds for appeal are: - 1. that an Assessment Board has given insufficient weight to extenuating circumstances; - 2. that the student's academic performance has been adversely affected by extenuating circumstances which the student has, for good reason, been unable to make known to the Assessment Board: - 3. that there has been a material administrative error at a stage of the examining process, or that some material irregularities have occurred; that the assessment procedure and/or examinations have not been conducted in accordance with the approved regulations (this fourth ground will not be relevant to an appeal against a decision relating to an interruption or discontinuance of study.
+The specified grounds for appeal are: 1. that an Assessment Board has given insufficient weight to mitigating circumstances; 2. that the student's academic performance has been adversely affected by mitigating circumstances which the student has, for good reason, been unable to make known to the Assessment Board; 3. that there has been a material administrative error at a stage of the examining process, or that some material irregularities have occurred; that the assessment procedure and/or examinations have not been conducted in accordance with the approved regulations (this fourth ground will not be relevant to an appeal against a decision relating to an interruption or discontinuance of study.
 Such an appeal should be based on one or more of the three grounds above.
 If you want to appeal, then you must do so within 14 days of your results being published.
 The onus is on you to find out your results and submit your appeal on time.
 Contact the Students' Union Advice and Representation Centre by emailing: suadvice@uclan.ac.uk for support and guidance.
-8. Student voice